 According to Fort Ord records, three 55-millimeter depleted uranium rounds were stored in Building 3708 at Fort Ord in the final years of its operation.
 These rounds were brought to train personnel in weapons set-up, so that troops would understand the amount of propulsion they would need to fire such rounds.
 The rounds were never fired.
 When Fort Ord was closed, the shells were moved to another military installation.

 After Fort Ord closed, the Army checked radiation levels at Building 3708.
 There were no readings above normal background levels.
-The state Department of Health Services concurs that there is no radiological health hazard at Building 3708.
+The California Department of Health Services concurs that there is no radiological health hazard at Building 3708.

 No use of chemical weapons at Fort Ord

 The Army has conducted extensive record reviews and has not found records indicating that chemical munitions were ever used at Fort Ord.
 However, in March 1997, during an unexploded ordnance removal action, the Army found two chemical agent identification sets buried approximately 1 foot deep in a wooded area.
-These kits contained 24 small glass vials each holding 40 mil of dilute solutions of chemical material.
+These kits contained 24 small glass vials each holding 40 millileters of dilute solutions of chemical material.

 These kits were used decades ago to train soldiers about the characteristic odors and physical sensations of chemical weapons used in warfare.
 The training kits were removed using an established protocol.
 No additional training kits have been found during the ordnance and explosives cleanup, even though more than 13 million holes have been investigated.
 There is no evidence that chemical weapons were ever used at the former Fort Ord.

 Poison oak contains a substance called urushiol that causes a rash in some people.
 This substance can be carried in smoke when poison oak is burned.
-Very little of the land where prescribed burns will occur contains poison oak – this land is predominantly maritime chaparral habitat.
+Very little of the land where prescribed burns will occur contains poison oak – this land is predominantly central maritime chaparral habitat.
 Studies by the Army showed that the percentage of poison oak coverage in maritime chaparral habitats is very small, less than 1 percent of the land.
 Poison oak is more prevalent in upland oak habitat, but the areas being burned have almost none of this habitat.

 The Army has received no reports of poison oak cases as a result of past fires and prescribed burns, even among the firefighters who managed them.